• Skip to primary navigation

 • Avocado: These are notorious for being super hard when you buy them (you can find them in the produce section of your supermarket) so I always try and get mine a few days ahead to give it time to soften up.
 You can also swap out the avocado for guacamole, either the already prepared kind, or you can make your own – here’s my favorite guacamole recipe!

-STEP ONE: First we make the taco meat!
-Cook a pound of ground beef with a packet of taco seasoning, according to taco seasoning mix directions…or even better, make your own taco seasoning – it takes five minutes and has zero ingredients that you can’t pronounce.
+Step 1: : First we make the taco meat!
+Cook a pound of ground beef over medium high heat-with a packet of taco seasoning, according to taco seasoning mix directions…or even better, make your own taco seasoning – it takes five minutes and has zero ingredients that you can’t pronounce.

 Can I use tortilla chips instead of Fritos?